graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-For firstTouch attribution, which gives 100% credit to the oldest (first) activity, we find the [:TOUCHED] relationships that satisfy `t.timestamp = touchSeq[0]` and assign an attributionWeight = 1.0.
+The "First Touch" model is exactly the same, except now we are searching the graph for the oldest (:Activity)-[:TOUCHED]-> relationship, using `t.timestamp = touchSeq[0]`.
+As above, the attributionWeight = 1.0.

 ```
 //firstTouch